 Because it is a drug, and is now known to be highly addictive.
-Researchers in the mid-1980s began to think that nicotine is as addictive as the so-called "hard drugs."
+Researchers as early as the mid-1980s began to suspect that nicotine is as addictive as so-called "hard drugs."
 A 1987 article on research into this topic reported:

-Interdisciplinary research in pharmacology, psychology, physiology and neurobiology is just beginning to shed light on the incredible hold that tobacco has
+Interdisciplinary research in pharmacology, psychology, physiology and neurobiology is just beginning to shed light on the incredible hold that tobacco has on people.
+Scientists have found, for instance, that nicotine is as addictive as heroin, cocaine or amphetamines, and for most people more addictive than alcohol.
+Its hooks go deep 90

-Later research has shown that nicotine activates brain pathways that regulate feelings of pleasure.
-It acts on the brain quickly, but the pleasurable feelings it causes also decline quickly, causing smokers to continue smoking to maintain the feelings of pleasure and prevent withdrawal.
-The American Psychiatric Association's Diagnostic and Statistical Manual, 5th edition (DSM-5) says the symptoms of nicotine withdrawal include irritability, anger, impatience, restlessness, difficulty concentrating, insomnia, increased appetite, anxiety, and depressed mood.
-In a study published in 2007 in the Archives of Pediatric and Adolescent Medicine of over 1,200 teenagers for 4 years, researchers found that some teenagers showed signs of nicotine addiction after smoking only one cigarette.
-4
+Later research showed that nicotine activates brain pathways that regulate feelings of pleasure.
+It acts on the brain quickly; but the pleasurable feelings that it causes also decline quickly, causing smokers to keep smoking to maintain the feelings of pleasure and avoid withdrawal symptoms.
+91 The American Psychiatric Association's Diagnostic and Statistical Manual, 5th edition (DSM-5) says the symptoms of nicotine withdrawal include irritability, anger, impatience, restlessness, difficulty concentrating, insomnia, increased appetite, anxiety, and depressed mood.
+92 In a 4-year study of over 1,200 teenagers, published in 2007 in the Archives of Pediatric and Adolescent Medicine, researchers found that some teenagers showed signs of nicotine addiction after smoking only one cigarette.
+93 born), of those who began smoking cigarettes, and kept doing so, were killed by smoking.94

-In 2004 the British Medical Journal published a study covering over 34,000 subjects for more than 50 years.
-It found that at least half, and for some groups as many as two-thirds (depending on the decade when they were born), of those who began smoking cigarettes and kept doing so were killed by smoking.
+In 2004 the British Medical Journal published a study of over 34,000 subjects covering more than 50 years.
+It found that at least half, and for some groups as many as two-thirds (depending on the decade when they were